-The license agreement is an agreement under which Novogen's subsidiary, Novogen Research Pty Limited, grants to MEPL a worldwide non-transferable license under its patent and patent applications and in its know-how to conduct clinical trials and commercialize and distribute phenoxodiol products.
+The license agreement is an agreement under which Novogen's subsidiary, Novogen Research Pty Limited, grants to MEPL a worldwide non-transferable license under its patents and patent applications and in its know-how to conduct clinical trials and commercialize and distribute phenoxodiol products.
 The agreement covers uses of phenoxodiol in the field of prevention, treatment or cure of cancer in humans delivered in all forms except topical applications.
-The license is exclusive until the expiration or lapsing of the last relevant Novogen patents or patent applications in the world and thereafter is nonexclusive.
+The license is exclusive until the expiration or lapsing of the last relevant Novogen patents or patent applications in the world and thereafter is non-exclusive.
 MEPL may terminate the agreement by giving three months' notice to Novogen.
-Novogen may also terminate the agreement immediately if a change of control, as defined in the license agreement, occurs without the consent of Novogen.
 MEPL paid \$5,000,000 to Novogen in February 2004 which was the first lump sum license fee payment due under the terms of the license agreement.
+Also, MEPL paid \$2,000,000 to Novogen in January 2005 which was the annual milestone license fee payment due under the license agreement.
 Future amounts payable to Novogen under terms of the license agreement are as follows:

 1. A second lump sum license fee of \$5,000,000 is payable to Novogen on November 1, 2003 or such later date when the cumulative total of all funds received from debt or equity issuances and revenue received from commercialization (income other than sales) and sales of phenoxodiol products exceeds \$50,000,000.
+The Company has not yet reached these preconditions for payment.

-2. In addition to the amounts above, until the expiration of the exclusivity period of the license, MEPL must pay Novogen 2.5 % of all net sales and 25% of commercialization income.
+2. In addition to the amounts above, until the expiration of the exclusivity period of the license, MEPL must pay Novogen 2.5% of all net sales and 25% of commercialization income.
 After the exclusivity period of the license, 1.5% of net sales must be paid to Novogen.

-3. Amounts payable for annual milestone license fees under the license agreement for the calendar years ended December 31 are as follows:
+3. In addition to the amounts above, amounts payable for annual milestone license fees under the license agreement for the calendar years ended December 31 are as follows: